B2 & B4 Chemistry (1st semester) 2025 - 2026

 Quantum Numbers 12:14

-Unit 02 Test Students will demonstrate an understanding of concepts and skills learned in Unit 02.
+Unit 02 Test Students will demonstrate knowledge of Unit 02 content and skills through written assessment.

 Watch 1 instructional video